 As we begin the New Year, we at the U.S.-Asia Law Institute would like to express our gratitude for your continued support.
 We would also like to take this opportunity to provide a brief synopsis of our activities over the past year.
 2016 has been a wonderful and ambitious time at the U.S.-Asia Law Institute!

 In March, we welcomed Ms. Masako Mori, Minister of Women's Empowerment and Child-Rearing in Japan, for one of our weekly lunch dialogues.
 In total, we held over 33 weekly lunches hosted by USALI Faculty Director Jerome A. Cohen.
 We also coordinated 20 special events including a conversation with Jenny Yang, Chair of the U.S. Equal Employment Opportunity Commission (EEOC), and welcomed many visiting delegations including one from East China University of Political Science and Law, led by ECUPL’s President, Professor Ye Qing.
+Please click this link to find out more about East China University of Political Science and Law's visit to the U.S.-Asia Law Institute.
 Throughout the year, Professor Cohen and USALI-affiliated scholar, NYU Adjunct Professor Peter Dutton of the U.S. Naval War College, also convened multiple meetings and roundtable discussions concerning the UN Convention on the Law of the Sea and the disputes in the South China and East China Seas, both anticipating and then analyzing the Philippines arbitration decision handed down July 12, 2016.

 Over the summer we kept busy with our institute projects and finalizing the details for our forthcoming bilingual publications on best practices to avoid false confessions during police interrogation and protecting individual’s rights during pre-trial release and detention decision-making.
 Keep an eye on our website in the New Year for updates.
 We also began preparations for our workshops in China on criminal justice, labor law, anti-discrimination law and professional responsibility for lawyers, scheduled for December 2016 and January 2017.